GIRIC - Growing Intercultural Roots in Communities - an OPEN CALL

 THEMES: Practice <-> Pedagogy <-> Projects

 Supported by our unique 'passion to profession' model to help arts practitioners reach and impact more people across local communities.
-Here is our GIRIC curriculum of themed modules for 2025.
-The modules were compiled from an analysis of what artists who have joined GIRIC have requested:
+Here is our GIRIC curriculum, featuring upcoming and past themed modules.
+These modules were developed based on the interests and requests of artists who have joined the GIRIC network:

 Focus: Blending eco-somatic approaches, cultural rituals, and site-specific performance.
 Delve into intercultural dialogue, environmental activism, and collaborative art-making that honours ancestral knowledge and ecology.